salt-labs/docs/content/faq/_index.md

 title: "FAQ"
 description: "Most frequently asked questions."
 draft: false
-_build:
+build:
   render: true
   list: never
 ---

 {{< faq "Why are you sharing this?" >}}

-Sharing is caring.
+Sharing is caring. 🧂

 {{</ faq >}}

 {{< faq "Where does this information come from?" >}}

-Most of the content here is linked to from around the internet.
-Where sources are available they are linked to in references sections for attribution.
+The majority of the content here is a collection of external links put together in one location for ease of access.

 {{</ faq >}}